Header-Only HPP File

 the statements in the

 defineArgument(getNameDefinition, "p", "clib.school.Person", "input", <SHAPE>);

 defineArgument(getNameDefinition, "p", "clib.school.Person", "input", 1);

-Save the definition file.
+Save and close the definition file.

 MATLAB Interface to school Library Class clib.school.Person Constructors: clib.school.Person() clib.school.Person(string,uint64) clib.school.Person(clib.school.Person) Methods: setName(string) setAge(uint64) string getName() uint64 getAge() No Properties defined Class clib.school.Teacher Constructors: clib.school.Teacher() clib.school.Teacher(string,uint64) clib.school.Teacher(clib.school.Teacher) Methods: string getName() No Properties defined Class clib.school.Student Constructors: clib.school.Student() clib.school.Student(string,uint64) clib.school.Student(clib.school.Student) Methods: string getName() No Properties defined Functions string clib.school.getName(clib.school.Person)

-To call functionality in the
+To build the

-t1 = clib.school.Teacher('Ms. Jones',24);
+t1 = clib.school.Teacher('Ms. Jones',24); getName(t1)

 ans = "Ms. Jones"